mdsteele/syzygy/README.md

 ## Building and running locally

-To compile and run the game without having to build a release package, run:
+To compile and run the game without having to install a release package, run:

 ```shell
 $ cargo run --release